 Some brands have slogans that are immediately recognizable.
 Can you name the brands associated with the slogans below?

 The thing that makes these slogans so easily recognizable is that the brands repeat them enough to keep them in your mind.
 McDonald’s says “I’m lovin’ it” in commercials.
 The phrase is written on McDonald’s bags and boxes.
 They want you to remember the slogan, because you immediately associate the words with the brand any time you hear it.

 If you don’t have a slogan, now may be the time to decide what yours should be.
-Don’t forget to communicate that slogan to customers, so that they will think of you any time they hear the slogan.
+Don’t forget to communicate that slogan to customers, so that they will think of you anytime they hear the slogan.

 Your brand voice is the personality of your business.
 And like everything else on this list, brand voice requires consistency.
 Customers don't want to deal with brands that have multiple personalities.
 Your brand’s voice involves careful communication.
-It’s how you communicate to customers in person or online.
+It’s how you communicate with customers in person or online.

 How do you communicate in Facebook statuses or on the telephone to customers?
 How do your employees talk to customers?

 All of this can be considered brand voice.
 If you haven’t trained employees on how to talk to customers or if customers feel their experiences with your business are all over the place, you might need to start thinking about creating a consistent brand voice.